acailic/software-interview-prep/topics/design-patterns.md

     </summary>

 Ensure that your class have only one instance and provide a global pointer to access it.
+Singleton pattern in Java is a pattern that allows only one instance of Singleton class available in the whole application. java.lang.Runtime is a good example of a Singleton pattern in Java.
+There are multiple ways to write thread-safe Singleton in Java, like by writing singleton using double-checked locking, by using static Singleton instance initialized during class loading.
+By the way, using Java enum to create thread-safe singleton is the most simple way.
 </details>

 ### 5. What is _Builder_ pattern?